 In October the full staff was trained in the nuances of NJ Achieve via the Teachscape portal and reviewed their SGOs.
 The homeroom teachers and support staff also were provided time and direction to review their NWEA MAP fall data.
-The English Language Arts writing committee had time to explore the PARCC rubrics and writing pieces offered via Reading Street.
+The teachers of mathematics had time to explore the math expressions and connected math project resources in order to align to the NJCCCS.
 Small group sessions in the area of special needs included avoiding predetermination and other legal pitfalls, augmentative communication, Smart Board 101, speech articulation, and Alternative Proficiency Assessment (APA) development.
-Curriculum committees were also actively working to refine their delivery and assessments in Mathematics.
-The staff members were also permitted to work on progress reports (without PD hours).
+The staff members were trained in grade book and were also permitted to work on progress reports (without PD hours).